Official State of Rhode Island website

 The SEOW is is co-chaired by Samantha Borden from BHDDH and Colleen Caron from the DCYF.
 The Workgroup includes representatives of multiple state agencies including BHDDH, Department of Children, Youth & Families (DCYF), Department of Health (DOH), and local universities (Brown and URI).

 The mission of the SEOW is to provide Rhode Island service providers, communities and policymakers with comprehensive data on the patterns, context and impact of substance use and behavioral health issues to inform interventions at the State, Local, and Tribal level.

 BHDDH administers the federal Substance Abuse Prevention and Treatment (SAPT) Block Grant from SAMHSA.
 As a condition for receipt of SAPT Block Grant funding, every state must submit an annual Synar Report to SAMHSA.

 The Synar Report includes the results of state sampling methodology for selecting tobacco retail outlets for the survey, detailed tables analyzing survey results by city/town and survey protocols.
-The report also includes summaries of community based efforts such as programs to engage and educate local retailers regarding tobacco laws to attain their compliance, educate and inform youth and their adult advocates about tobacco issues and developing partnerships with local police departments to conduct enforcement inspections of retailers in their cities and towns.
+The report also includes summaries of community based efforts such as programs to engage and educate local retailers about tobacco laws to assure their compliance, educate and inform youth and their adult advocates on tobacco issues, as well as developing partnerships with local police departments to conduct enforcement inspections of retailers in their cities and towns.

 FDA Tobacco Compliance Inspection Program